mipear/KPArt/README.md

   - Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Contact page and is identical in each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+  - On smaller screens (e.g. mobile) the Navigation Menu will be replaced by a hamburger menu that includes the three main pages included in the menu.
+This deviation from my wireframe was implemented as on smaller screens, the navigation bar appeared too bulky, when the emphasis should be on the contents and images of the site.

 ![Nav Bar](docs/readmeimages/Nav.png)